sirirako/dotnetlambdaCICD/Lab-3-VSTS-Code/README.md

-# Lab 2 - Deploy AWS Lambda with Azure DevOps (VSTS)
+# Lab 3 - Deploy AWS Lambda with Azure DevOps (VSTS) integrated with CodePipeline
 ### Overview
 In this lab, you will learn how to use VSTS to deploy AWS Lambda severless function.